Defective pixel: Tape automated bonding fault

 A tape automated bonding fault (TAB fault) is caused by a connection failure from the TAB that connects the transparent electrode layers to the video driver board of an LCD.

 TAB is one of several methods employed in the LCD-manufacturing process to electrically connect hundreds of signal paths going to the rows and columns of electrodes in layer 6 (the transparent electrode layer) in the LCD to the video integrated circuits (ICs) on the driver board that drives these electrodes.

 If an LCD is subjected to physical shock, this could cause one or more TAB connections to fail inside the display.
 This failure is often caused by horizontally flexing the chassis (e.g., while wall-mounting or transporting a display face up/down) or simple failure of the adhesive holding the TAB against the glass.
 TAB faults require the replacement of the LCD module itself.
 If these connections were to fail, the effect would be that an entire row or column of pixels would fail to activate.
 This causes a horizontal or vertical black line to appear on the display while the rest of the display would appear normal.
 The horizontal failure runs from edge to edge; the vertical failure runs from top-to-bottom.

-Hardware manufacturers and distributors claim that TAB faults, as opposed to other physical defects found in an LCD, do not allow for repair.
+Apple claims that TAB faults, as opposed to other physical defects found in an LCD, do not allow for repair.

 Stuck sub-pixel

 A stuck sub-pixel or stuck pixel is a pixel that is always "on".
 This is usually caused by a transistor that is getting power all the time (VA/IPS) or not getting any power (TN) and is therefore continuously allowing light at that point to pass through to the RGB layer.
 Any given pixel will stay red, blue, or green and will not change when attempting to display an image.
 These pixels may only show up using certain applications, or they may be on all the time.

+Stuck pixels can often be fixed using software "pixel refreshing" tools (websites), which rapidly flash colours on and off on the screen at the pixel level.
+On a macroscopic level, these look like RGB visual static.
+The rapid changes can serve to dislodge stubborn, stuck liquid crystal.

+A slo-mo (4X) of an iPhone 11 display under 100X magnification.
+The iPhone is playing a pixel refresher from jscreenfix.com.
+The two lines in the centre are dead pixels.
+This was determined after the fact that pixel refreshers had no effect on the screen's defect.